arnewohletz/AllMyNotes/source/reference/git_commands.rst

 to set the *git-credential-manager* as your global credential helper tool.

-Next, execute a git command involving the remote repository, for example ``git pull``.
+Next, run a git command involving the remote repository, for example ``git pull``.
-In case, the git config does not have your login credentials, it launches the credential manager, which asks for it.
+In case, the git config doesn't have your login credentials, it launches the credential manager, which asks for it.

 To see your set credential manager, run: